Evaluating Gender Bias in Speech Translation: Experiments

-\textbf{Gender Bias in ST vs MT:} Note that even when using a state-of-the-art ST system, results are much more biased than in MT commercial systems reported in the original WinoMT paper \cite{gabriel:2019}, where best accuracies from commercial systems reached 74.1\% in en-de, 59.4 \% in en-es, 63.6\% in en-fr and 42.4\% in en-it.
+\paragraph{Gender Bias in ST vs MT:} Using the S-Transformer, the gender accuracy in the four languages is lower than the reported accuracy of MT commercial systems in the original WinoMT paper \cite{gabriel:2019}.
+The best reported accuracies from commercial systems reached 74.1\% in en-de, 59.4 \% in en-es, 63.6\% in en-fr and 42.4\% in en-it, while in ST case, it is lower for all language pairs as shown in Table \ref{tab:asr_accuracies}.

 This may be due to the fact that ST is much more challenging than MT, and lower system performance implies higher biases.
 This big gap is reduced when comparing in terms of \bm{$\bigtriangleup G$} and \bm{$\bigtriangleup S$}.
 In this case, ST becomes closer to MT (when comparing in absolute terms), showing even better results in: \bm{$\bigtriangleup G$} for en-it (in MT, 27.8); \bm{$\bigtriangleup S$} for en-de (in MT, 12.5) and en-it (in MT, 9.4).

-\textbf{Gender Bias Evaluation in ASR:} ASR systems contain gender biases, e.g., they perform better for male than female speakers \cite{tatman-2017-gender}.
+\paragraph{Gender Bias Evaluation in ASR:} ASR systems have demonstrated gender biases for female speakers outputs \cite{tatman-2017-gender}.
 However, gender bias associated with the context has not been studied in ASR yet, and WinoST allows this analysis.
 We may expect that ASR is less prone to show gender bias in contextual patterns because of the nature of the task, which inherently combines the purpose of acoustic and language modeling.
 The acoustic part does not consider long context information, but it tends to benefit from local context information \cite{Sperber2018}.
-However, the language modeling part takes into consideration the long-range context, and thus it may induce bias \cite{bordia-bowman-2019-identifying}.
+However, the language modeling part takes into consideration the long-range context, and thus it may induce bias \cite{bordia-bowman-2019-identifying,basta_modeling:2021}.

 For further analysis of employing WinoST for ASR gender bias evaluation, it is required to distinguish between the gender's errors in transcriptions and the general ones.
 Therefore, we computed the global accuracy in WinoST for the ASR best system in Table \ref{tab:asr_accuracies}, en-fr, and got a $74.5\%$ accuracy.
 However, this global accuracy includes $680$ misspelled professions.
 Discarding these misspelling errors, we obtained a $98.72\%$ accuracy of predicting pronouns, showing that the amount of gender bias at the context level is quite low in ASR.